Wisconsin Red Light Cameras

 Reviewed by Jessica Barrett

 According to the Insurance Institute for Highway Safety (IIHS), in 2019 alone, more than 143,000 people were injured due to drivers running red lights.
-They’ve also found that installing red light cameras reduced fatal red light running crashes in large cities by 21%.
-But the problem is that not all states allow the use of photo or video monitoring devices.
+They’ve also found that installing red light cameras reduced fatal red light running crashes in large cities by 21%—but Wisconsin doesn't allow the use of photo or video monitoring devices.

 Milwaukee